House of Valois: Unexpected inheritance

 In England, Isabella of France claimed the throne on behalf of her 15-year-old son.
 In contrast to France it was unclear whether a woman could inherit the English crown but English precedent allowed succession through the female line (as exemplified by Henry II of England, son of Matilda).
 The French rejected Isabella's claim, arguing that since she herself, as a woman, could not succeed, then she could not transmit any such right to her son.
-Thus the French magnates chose as their new monarch Philip of Valois, who became King Philip VI of France.
-The throne of Navarre went its separate way, to Joan of France, daughter of Louis X, who became Joan II of Navarre.
+Thus the French magnates chose as their new monarch Philip of Valois (Philip VI).

 Because diplomacy and negotiation had failed, Edward III would have to back his claims with force to obtain the French throne.
 For a few years, England and France maintained an uneasy peace.
 Eventually, an escalation of conflict between the two kings led to King Philip VI confiscating the Duchy of Aquitaine (1337).
 Instead of paying homage for Aquitaine to the French king, as his ancestors had done, Edward claimed that he himself was the rightful King of France.
-These events helped launch the Hundred Years' War (1337-1453) between England and France.
+These events helped launch the Hundred Years' War (1337–1453) between England and France.
 Though England ultimately failed to win that prolonged conflict, English and British monarchs until 1801 continued to maintain, at least formally, a claim to the French throne.